Speed NVC Process US Spouse Visa

 - Birth Certificates- Obtain and submit a copy of the birth certificate for the Beneficiary and any child immigrating

-- Court and Prison Records- If the Beneficiary and/or any child immigrating were convicted of a crime, obtain and submit a certified copy of each court and prison record, regardless of the fact that they may have been granted amnesty, a pardon, or other act of clemency.
+- Court and Prison Records- If the Beneficiary and/or any child immigrating have crime convictions, obtain and submit a certified copies of each court and prison record, regardless of the fact that they may have been granted amnesty, a pardon, or other act of clemency.

 - Marriage Certificates- Submit a copy of your marriage certificate.

-- Marriage Termination Documentation- If the Beneficiary was previously married, then obtain and submit a copy of the divorce, annulment or death certificate.
+- Marriage Termination Documentation- If the Beneficiary had a previous marriage, then obtain and submit a copy of the divorce, annulment or death certificate.
 (Note only for the Beneficiary)

 - Military Records- If the Beneficiary served in the military of any country, then obtain and submit a photocopy of his/her military record.

 - Photocopy of Valid Passport Biographic Data Page- The Beneficiary and each child immigrating must submit a photocopy of the biographic data page of your valid passport.
 The biographic data page is the page of the passport with your photograph, name, date, and place of birth.